-"Whale eye" is a term dog trainers use to describe a dog's body language when the whites of his eyes — the sclera — are clearly visible.
+"Whale eye" is a term dog trainers use to describe a dog's body language when the whites of his eyes (the sclera) are visible.

 Whale eye isn't always easy to detect in all dogs.
-The eyes of dogs with short noses always show a bit of white.
-If the dog isn't showing any other signs of agitation, what you're seeing may not be whale eye.
+The eyes of brachycephalic dogs (dogs with short muzzles) may show a bit of white due to their conformation, and any dog may simply look quickly to the side, which briefly uncovers their sclera.
+If the dog isn't showing any other signs of agitation, what you're seeing may not actually be whale eye.

 Signals that May Appear With Whale Eye

-A dog that's exhibiting whale eye might throw off some other body signals as well.
-Is his hair standing up along his spine?
-Raising his hackles is not a good sign.
-He might also growl in warning or freeze in place as if he's ready for anything.
+A dog exhibiting true whale eye generally will display some other signals of stress as well.
+You may notice appeasement gestures like lip-licking or avoiding eye contact.
+The dog's hair may be standing up along his spine.
+He might also growl a warning or freeze in place rigidly.

-He's stressed.
-Whale eye can be a sign that the dog will soon become aggressive because a dog who is anxious is more likely to bite.
-If you notice this type of dog body language as you're approaching a dog, back off until he relaxes and becomes more comfortable, or at least until you can figure out what's going on.
+A dog exhibiting whale eye is usually expressing anxiety and discomfort with the current situation.
+This dog is stressed and possibly even fearful.
+Whale eye can be a sign that the dog will soon become defensively aggressive.
+An anxious dog is more likely to bite.
+If you notice this type of dog body language as you're approaching a dog, back off until the dog relaxes and becomes more comfortable, or at least until you can figure out what's going on.

-Take stock of his surroundings without approaching him.
+Take stock of the dog's surroundings without approaching.
 Is there another dog or cat in the vicinity?
 Is a stranger approaching?
-He may hear something that your ears aren't fine-tuned enough to pick up on yet, like footsteps outside approaching your door.
-Your child may be reaching for his favorite toy—or worse, his treat.
-It might be that he just doesn't like what you're doing, like ruffling his ears.
+The anxious dog may hear something that you can't hear yet, like footsteps outside approaching your door.
+A child may be reaching for the dog's favorite toy—or worse, a dog chew or treat.